-If this is right, then adjudicating between two different neurodiversity-related claims could be a matter of assessing the degree to which people with the relevant traits have been discriminated against, or the degree to which a person with the relevant trait experiences minority-related impacts that affect various parts of their life.
+If this is right, then adjudicating between two different neurodiversity-related claims could be a matter of assessing the degree to which people with the relevant traits have been subject to discrimination, or the degree to which a person with the relevant trait tends to experience minority-related impacts that affect various parts of their life.
 The ethics of access than becomes the ethics of righting historic and ongoing wrongs.
 While this approach may seem appealing, it comes dangerously close to advocating for the establishment of some sort of “Oppression Olympics.”
-There may occasionally be cases in which the two claims that are made quite obviously stem from very different sorts of minority statuses—one that rarely comes up and leads only to minor annoyance and one that a pervasive and intense source of one’s ostracization from society.
+There may occasionally be cases in which two conflicting access claims quite obviously stem from very different sorts of minority statuses.
+Perhaps one person’s minority status is rarely relevant to their experience of the world and causes only minor sorts of social friction, while the other person’s minority status is a pervasive and intense source of one’s ostracization from society.
 More often, though, we would wade into very murky waters if we tried to determine who is “more” of a minority than someone else.
 This worry is made worse once we realize that it may not just be difficult to sort out but actually impossible to make such calculations.
 The theory of intersectionality (Crenshaw 1989), for example, strongly implies that there are not commensurable building blocks of minority status.

 The minority-group approach also runs into a potentially vicious circularity when put to use to try to legitimate claims as being genuinely neurodiversity related.
 Suppose that a person is born with a never-before-seen neurodevelopmental condition.
 There is clearly no pre-existing history of discrimination towards people with her particular profile of cognitive traits.
-Is it really plausible that her access claims only get validated beyond the status of mere preferences once her exclusion continues along a pattern indicative of oppression she is owed recompense?
-Perhaps, we might think, this is the wrong way to think about belonging to an oppressed minority.
+Is it really plausible that her access claims only get validated beyond the status of mere preferences once her exclusion continues along a pattern indicative of oppression until the point at which she is owed recompense?
+Perhaps though, we might think, this problem only arises when we think about belonging to an oppressed minority too narrowly.
 It is not people who have her particular neurotype that are her fellow minorities, but rather neurodivergent (or even disabled) people as whole.
 And neurodivergent people on the whole have certainly been subject to large scale oppression.
 But by virtue of what does her nonstandard neurological make-up qualify her as neurodivergent?
 Taking this tack only serves to reopen the question of what makes the important normative difference between her traits and more run-of-the mill traits.

-For many questions, self-identification or the attribution of a diagnostic label might be good enough for counting.
+For many questions, self-identification or the attribution of a diagnostic label might be good enough to make a person count.
 Adi Goldiner argues that identification with a label is sufficient for justifying claims to workplace accommodations because any potential advantage to be gained by aligning oneself with the disabled community is counterbalanced by the stigma that one is sure to face once their behavior is viewed through the lens of their diagnosis.
-On views like Elizabeth Barnes’ (Barnes 2016), to be disabled just is to be someone for whom the disability rights movement is fighting.
+On views like Elizabeth Barnes’ (Barnes 2016, pg 46) to be disabled just is to be someone for whom the disability rights movement is fighting.
 When adjudicating conflicting access claims, though, these pragmatic sorts of sidestepping simply won’t suffice.
 As Leslie Francis says when commenting on the application of Barnes’ view to the ethics of access, Barnes would have to argue that accommodations should be available for people when the disability rights movement would make claims of justice for them.
 But this, according to Frances, “gets the justification backwards.”
 As Frances puts the problem,